 - ½ cup wheat flour

-- 3 tbsp maple syrup; *Use 1 extra tablespoon for a little extra sweetness as desired
+- 3 tablespoon maple syrup; *Use 1 extra tablespoon for a little extra sweetness as desired

 - pinch of salt

 - Preheat your oven to 350°F.

 - Mix your berries, cornstarch, maple syrup, vanilla, and orange juice in a 9x9 baking dish.